 The logistics for the supply of goods to our pubs is handled by A F Blakemore & Son Ltd.

 Our pubs are reliant upon a wide range of supplies, including:

-We recognise that given this diverse supply chain, human rights issues could arise within the UK or overseas.
+We recognise that given this diverse supply chain, human rights issues can arise either within the UK or overseas.

-Workers’ rights are legally protected within Europe, and therefore from a risk perspective we have a reasonable level of expectation that those people employed by our European suppliers are protected by European law from exploitation.
+Workers’ rights are legally protected within UK and Europe, and therefore we have a reasonable level of expectation that people employed in these countries are protected by European law from exploitation.

-Marston’s also sources food, goods and resources from outside Europe e.g. chicken, beef, cooking oil and uniforms.
-This can be through either a European based company, or alternatively somewhere else in the world.
-We however insist that all food suppliers, wherever they are based, comply with our Food Supplier Charter and we will arrange a local audit where appropriate.
+Marston’s also sources food, goods and resources from outside Europe, including chicken, beef, cooking oil and uniforms.
+These products can be purchased through a European based company, or one based somewhere else in the world.
+We however insist that all food suppliers, wherever they are based, comply with our Food Supplier Charter and we arrange site audits where appropriate.